Unrag

 Skip interactive prompts and use defaults (or values from an existing unrag.json file).
 This is essential for automated pipelines.

-bunx unrag init --yes
+bunx unrag@latest init --yes

 --store <adapter>